silencesys/lindat-tei/src/guidelines/text-structure.md

 `Div`s should be used to divide text to bigger chunks like chapters or whatever works for your text.
 They can be also freely nested.
 Attributes like `xml:id` and `hand` are optional. `xml:id` can be later used to link text division with translation, `hand` can be used to refer to the scribe that was defined in `<teiHeader>` section.
-Attribute `xml:lang` should be always present and must contain valid language code, see [see the table](./language-codes.md).
+Attribute `xml:lang` should be always present and must contain valid language code, see [the table](./language-codes.md).

 #### Paragraphs
 ```xml
 <p xml:id="p13" xml:lang="lat" hand="#S1unknown"></p>
 ```
 Paragraph tag should be used to divide text into paragraphs.
-Unlike in divs the attribute `xml:id` is mandatory for paragraphs if you considering providing translation of the text.
+Unlike the divs the attribute `xml:id` is mandatory for paragraphs if you consider providing translation of the text.
 The `xml:id` attribute will be used to identify paragraphs across different language variants.
 The `xml:lang` attribute should contain valid language code, [see the table](./language-codes.md).
 The `hand` attribute is again optional and can be used to point to a scriber that was defined in `<teiHeader>` section.